6 Reasons to Not Pay the Ransom in a Ransomware Attack

 Reason #3: Your Company Might Be Sanctioned When They Pay the Ransom

 As cyberattacks ramped up during the COVID-19 pandemic, the U.S. Treasury issued a statement that warned of the risk of sanctions for paying out ransoms to hackers.
-In essence, the new guidance made the act of paying the ransom seem illegal.
+In essence, the new guidance made the act of paying the ransom illegal, in theory.

-Keep in mind that the people behind ransomware aren’t just individual hackers launching attacks from their basements or coffeeshops around the world.
+Keep in mind that the people behind ransomware aren’t just individual hackers launching attacks from their basements.
 In many cases, they’re foreign nation-states, terrorist groups or other adversaries of the United States.
 So by paying their ransom demands, you are effectively supporting those adversaries.

-The legality of the whole situation is a bit unclear at the moment, but the last thing you want is a large monetary penalty to have to pay to the courts, on top of already paying out a big ransom to the cyber criminals.
+The legality of the whole situation is still a bit unclear at the moment, but the last thing you want is a federal sanction against your organization, on top of already paying out a big ransom to the cybercriminals.

 When you pay the ransom, this puts another target on your back.
 By paying, you’re telling the hackers.
 “You win.
 Your attack worked.
 We’re willing to pay.”
 Naturally, this makes your business more likely to be the victim of a second attack.